awsdocs/aws-codedeploy-user-guide/doc_source/applications-create.md

 # Create an application with CodeDeploy<a name="applications-create"></a>

-An *application* is quite simply a name or container used by CodeDeploy to ensure that the correct revision, deployment configuration, and deployment group are referenced during a deployment\.
+An *application* is simply a name or container used by CodeDeploy to ensure that the correct revision, deployment configuration, and deployment group are referenced during a deployment\.
 You can use the CodeDeploy console, the AWS CLI, the CodeDeploy APIs, or an AWS CloudFormation template to create applications\.

 Your code, or application revision, is installed to instances through a process called a deployment\.
 CodeDeploy supports two types of deployments:
 + **In\-place deployment**: The application on each instance in the deployment group is stopped, the latest application revision is installed, and the new version of the application is started and validated\.
 You can use a load balancer so that each instance is deregistered during its deployment and then restored to service after the deployment is complete\.
 Only deployments that use the EC2/On\-Premises compute platform can use in\-place deployments\.
 For more information about in\-place deployments, see [Overview of an in\-place deployment](welcome.md#welcome-deployment-overview-in-place)\.